Giggybyte/mitm_save_me/README.md

 ```
 mitmproxy will save everything to your *current working directory*, stopping
 when you kill it.
 The filenames are just timestamps; I wanted to avoid
-detecting filetypes during HTTP data being sent so mitmproxy could "keep up",
+detecting filetypes during HTTP data being sent so mitmproxy could "keep up"
-for lack of a better time.
+(for lack of a better term).

 # Extra